lisapearl/pronoun-interpretation/README.md

+# behavioralstats code
+R code of behavioral stats analysis

 # pronoun-interpretation-code
-Code related to Bayesian model variants for child and adult pronoun interpretation behavior
+Python code related to Bayesian model variants for child and adult pronoun interpretation behavior

 ### Readme file for pronouninterpretationmodels.py python code,
 which is used to